-I found that when stitching text it’s best to use just a simple running stitch and thin embroidery thread rather than crewel wool.
-But it also depends on the size of the fonts, with larger letters you can use the wool.
+I found that when stitching text, it’s best to use a simple running stitch and thin embroidery thread rather than crewel wool.
+But it also depends on the size of the fonts; with larger letters, you can use the yarn.

 I did a lot of my stitching in the evening when relaxing in front of the TV.
 Embroidery is very therapeutic and doesn’t require much concentration.

 When framing my embroidered masterpiece, I used some wadding to give the artwork a bit of height.
 It hangs above my sofa and is a real talking point.

-The kids, even though they are all adults now, still love looking at the piece.
+Even though they are all adults, the kids still love looking at the piece.
 They often remark on their previous artistic skills or lack of them!
-It still evokes many memories, my oldest son loves that the drawing of his pet rat (Gnasher) is immortalized in this piece!
+It still evokes many memories; my oldest son loves that the drawing of his pet rat (Gnasher) is immortalized in this piece!

 As well as embroidering on linen did you know you can embroider on paper too?
 I have used the technique to create some unique paper embroidery.
-For other embroidery ideas, check out my Scandinavian Embroidered hearts and spring embroidery.
+For other embroidery ideas, check out the Christmas embroidered decorations, my Scandinavian Embroidered hearts and spring embroidery.

 Cross-stitch is another favourite needlework of mine especially supersized cross-stitch which is super fast.
 I have used this technique to make a fun supersized stitched cushion for my sofa and a funky DIY draught excluder for my front door.